 Charles Randall has been fencing exclusively saber since he was in grade school.
 He came to the attention of the legendary fencing master, Giorgio Santelli who was an Olympic Gold medalist, and 5 time U.S. National & Olympic coach.
 Maestro Santelli took Charles under his wing, taught him personally and made sure that young Charles got a full athletic scholarship and finished college.

 While at Rutgers University, Charles trained under fencing coach John Geraci (who was also the coach at West Point).
-Maestro Santelli, a grandfatherly figure to Charles arranged for him to work with U.S. National and renowned saber coach Csaba Elthes.
+Maestro Santelli, a grandfatherly figure to Charles arranged for him to work with U.S. National and 5x Olympic coach renowned saber coach Csaba Elthes.

 Mr. Randall co-founded Club Esgrima Vallarta in Puerto Vallarta, Mexico.
 During his time in Mexico he became one of the most honored and successful fencing coaches there, click here to see highlights.
 Mr. Randall was recruited to come back to the U.S. in 2004 (after the Athens Olympics) for the 2008 Olympic cycle where he was an integral part coaching staff training the saber team consisting of Rebecca (Becca) Ward, Mariel Zagunis, Caitlin Thompson, Diamond Wheeler, Lian Osier, Patrick Ghattas, Anthony Lin and more.
 During that time Becca Ward became 3x world champion, won two bronze Olympic medals, Mariel won her 2nd Olympic Gold and a bronze Olympic medal, Diamond Wheeler won the Cadet World championships, Lian Osier earned her place on the U.S. National team, Anthony Lin became Team Captain at Duke University.
 Once the 2008 Olympics finished, Coach Randall started his own club, PDX Fencing.

-Coach Randall prefers to let his student's results do the talking.
+Coach Randall prefers to let his student’s results do the talking.
 You can see his student, Hector De La Torre win his Jr. Olympic champion title in this video clip.
-Malia Hee, has won five national championships under his direction, Madeline Curzon, Kerry Plunkett, Logan Spear (Men's Div.
-2 National Champion 2014), Christina Boitano, Eva Hinds, Joy Yun (2016 Div 2 Women's champion), Becca Ward 3x NCAA champion, Charlotte "Sherry" Green - gold medalist world champion team member, Tyson Dougall, Arik Shurygin, in Mexico National champions included Anylu Cruz, Hector de la Torre, Margarita Salas, Jennyfer Lobato and Ariana Aranda are just some accomplished fencers who have worked with coach Randall.
+Malia Hee, has won five national championships under his direction, Madeline Curzon, Kerry Plunkett, Logan Spear (Men’s Div.
+2 National Champion 2014 – Stanford University 2x Team Captain), Christina Boitano, Eva Hinds, Joy Yun (2016 Div 2 Women’s champion), Becca Ward 3x NCAA champion & 2x Olympic bronze medalist, Charlotte “Sherry” Green – gold medalist world champion team member, Tyson Dougall, Arik Shurygin, in Mexico National champions included Anylu Cruz, Hector de la Torre, Margarita Salas, Jennyfer Lobato and Ariana Aranda are just some accomplished fencers who have worked with coach Randall.
 In his private life, he graduated from college with his teaching credentials and taught history and political science in the N.Y. school system.
 Later he went to work in the travel industry as a sales executive for multi-national corporations including Holland America Westours and British Airways (from which he retired).

 U.S. Fencing Association – Professional Member